 Circular Saw Blade Basics

 First up, here’s a quick rundown on the circular saw blade itself.
 It comprises several small, sharp teeth that perform the cutting.
 The number of teeth, known as Tooth Count, significantly impacts the type of cut produced.
-Lower counts typically equal faster, while larger, higher counts lead to finer cuts.
+Lower counts typically equal faster, rougher cuts, while higher counts lead to finer finishes.
 Another important aspect to consider is the material the blade is made of.
-Generally, steel, high-speed steel, carbide, and diamond-tipped blades are most common.
+Generally, steel, high-speed steel, carbide, and diamond-tipped blades are the most common options.

 Smooth Finish with High Tooth Count

-Smooth operator?
-Then a high tooth count is your game.
 A blade with 60 to 80 teeth is ideal for producing a fine, smooth finish.
-It’s perfect for a kitchen cabinet, hardwood flooring, or any project that values precision over pace.
+It’s perfect for kitchen cabinets, hardwood flooring, or any project that values precision over pace.
 Carbide-tipped blades are a popular choice here.

 Fast Rough Cut with Low Tooth Count